 Q: Are there any restrictions you would recommend FIs impose on individuals investing in virtual currency?”

 A: The first one that a number of financial institutions have implemented is to not allow them to do it on credit cards.
 Some people do it on credit cards, but treat it as a cash advance transaction and apply fees on it immediately.
 But I mean, the most strict ones are those that say, obviously, it’s your money, you can do with it what you will, but the risk to the bank is really when it’s on the credit card side of things.
-I would say, I mean, unfortunately, people are gullible and there’s a lot of Ponzi schemes.
-There’s a lot of romance scams that all use crypto as a payment.
-There’s a lot of these doublers.
+I would say, I mean, unfortunately, people are gullible and there are a lot of Ponzi schemes.
+There are a lot of romance scams that all use crypto as payment.
+There are a lot of these doublers.
 So, you know, someone goes on Twitter and pretends to be Elon Musk and says, “Hey, you saw, I bought a billion and a half in crypto last month.
 To get everyone started, if you send me 1 Bitcoin, I’ll send you 2 for the first 100 people.”
 And that’s not investing, that’s just stupidity, but people do that every day.
 I’m not quite sure how you tell people not to do that, but, you know…

 Q: What is your response to a banker that says we do not bank VCs?

 A: I would say it depends on the size of the bank.
 Anyone from mid-size to large, I’d say, yes, you do, you just don’t know it.
 And it’s true, there’s probably tons and tons of small banks that don’t, but in our experience, you know, these P2P players, I mean, they’re basically MSBs.
 So, that means you bank crypto.
 With 8,000 cryptocurrency ATMs, someone’s banking them.